Hive-Academy/roocode-generator/task-tracking/TSK-026-refactor-ai-magic-generator/implementation-plan.md

 - Running CLI commands to verify option descriptions and validation.
 - Code review to verify logic flow, service injection, `ProjectContext` sharing, and error handling within the `AiMagicGenerator`.
 - File system checks to confirm file creation and removal.
+- Code review of DI and orchestration files to confirm removal of generator references.